ellisegrant/lung_cancer_detection_app/README.md

 # Lung-diseases-prediction
-This is computer vision project that help us to predict the diseases in lungs by taking x-ray image
+This is computer vision project that help you to predict the diseases in lungs by taking x-ray image
 # Hi, I'm Abdullah! 👋